Last updated: 24-05-2024. From web page: Council Constitution.

 18. ensure that Members and Officers of the authority are fully aware of their obligations in relation to probity.

-The and ensuring good corporate governance will be the Proper Officer for Access to Information, decision-making, Data Protection Act 1998 and the Freedom of Information Act 2000.
+The Director of Legal & Governance will be the Proper Officer for Access to Information, decision-making, Data Protection Act 1998 and the Freedom of Information Act 2000.

 Report any breaches